gliu2k/HANA_APP/README.md

 Customer changes the default value of 10km to 1km, click “GO” button.
 The result will be shown on the fly.

-In Google Map, the arrow icon points to the position where customer is.
-As the search result, it shows only two stores, 8001 and 8002, which are within 1km from customer.
+In Google Map, the arrow icon points to the position where the customer is.
+As the search result, it shows only two stores, 8001 and 8002, which are within 1km from the customer.
 And, if the icon of the store is clicked, the Real-Time store stock data will pop up.
 Customer can decide which store to go to.

 ![alt text](/images/F22.1.png?raw=true)
 ![alt text](/images/F22.2.png?raw=true)

 **Figure 22 - Customer see the search results**

-If using the default distance of 10km to check the stores, we can find that store 8003 on the 5th Ave with 6PC in stock shown up as well.
-But, it may be a bit too far for this customer.
+If using the default distance of 10km to check the stores, we can find that store 8003 on 5th Ave with 6PC in stock shown up as well.
+But it may be a bit too far for this customer.

 ![alt text](/images/F23.png?raw=true)